Kristin Graham Koehler

 A sampling of Kristin’s representative client matters includes:

-- Represented Ista Pharmaceuticals, Inc. in criminal and civil qui tam investigations by DOJ’s Consumer Protection Branch and Civil Fraud Section and the U.S. Attorney’s Office for the Western District of New York involving off-label promotion of and kickbacks regarding an ophthalmic product.
+- Ista Pharmaceuticals, Inc. in criminal and civil qui tam investigations involving off-label promotion and kickbacks brought by DOJ’s Consumer Protection Branch and Civil Fraud Section and the U.S. Attorney’s Office for the Western District of New York.

 Antitrust

-- Represented a Fortune 100 transportation company in connection with DOJ grand jury investigations of price-fixing in the air cargo and freight forwarder industry.
+- A Fortune 100 transportation company in connection with grand jury investigations of price fixing in the air cargo and freight forwarder industries.

-- Represented a major electronics company in connection with several DOJ grand jury investigations of anti-competitive conduct in the Cathode Ray Tube, Plasma Display Panels and Optical Digital Device markets.
+- A major electronics company in connection with several DOJ grand jury investigations of anti-competitive conduct in the cathode ray tube, plasma display panels and optical digital device markets.

 FCPA